nathanssantos/evolution-graph/README.md

 **default:** `14`

-Width and height in pixels applied on the timeline markers.
+Width and height of the timeline markers, in pixels.

 ### **`timelineTrackThickness`**